DloomPlz/personal-guides/Linux/Lesson 1 - Around the Boot/Lesson 1 Around the boot.md

     - **The process management quality depends on the quality of the bash init script**

-#### 5. Display / Session Manager
+## 5. Display / Session Manager

-Display manager, or login manager, is typically a graphical user interface that is displayed at the end of the boot process in place of the default shell.
+**Display manager**, or **login manager**, is typically a graphical user interface that is displayed at the end of the boot process in place of the default shell.

 - It is started by systemd and it also starts user services in the background